 With the same code and logic above you can not only drive dc motors but also servo motors.
 In circuit you have to change some settings like input voltage to l293d for servo motor driving(5 to 12 v).
 Servo motors work on 50 Hz frequency and duty cycle between 1 milli second to 3 milli second.
 We generated pwm on 50 Hz frequency.
 So yon can connect a servo at output and check if the code works(It definitely will).
 You can also fade an led by connecting it at l293d output with the same code, circuit above.
 You may need to fix the direction and not change it for led.
 Since led polarity can’t be changed.

-Filed Under: Featured Contributions, STM32
+Filed Under: Electronic Projects, Featured Contributions, STM32, STM32